Paul E. Almeida

 Jennifer worked in the Oregon State Legislature as a legislative assistant for State Senator Ginny Burdick from 2001 to 2005.
-Jennifer managed Senator Burdick’s legislative agenda, which included numerous gun safety proposals, workplace protections for women, and pedestrian safety legislation.
-Jennifer helped win passage of legislation that increased pedestrian safety and enhanced protections for crime victims in Oregon.
+Jennifer managed Senator Burdick’s legislative agenda, which included numerous gun safety proposals, workplace protections for women, and pedestrian safety.
+Jennifer helped win passage of legislation that increased pedestrian safety and enhanced protections for crime victims.

 Jennifer graduated cum laude from Gonzaga University School of Law in Spokane, Washington in 2008 and passed the Oregon bar exam that year.
 Jennifer earned a bachelor’s degree in political science from Portland State University in Portland, Oregon in 2000.

 Legislative and Outreach Director

 Michael Wasser joined DPE in August 2016.
 At DPE, Michael is responsible for conducting outreach to labor and non-labor organizations, representing DPE before Congress on issues important to professional and technical workers, and working with affiliate unions to identify and advance issues important to professional and technical workers.

 Prior to joining DPE, Michael worked for six years at Jobs With Justice (and, previous to its merger, American Rights at Work), serving most recently as senior policy analyst.
 Michael produced original research and led the organization’s federal policy strategy, monitoring developments related to the workplace and serving as the primary liaison to congressional offices and federal agencies.